Software update may have triggered NYSE trading halt - Bloomberg

 The NYSE must now verify the cause and report its conclusions to the U.S. Securities and Exchange Commission, which will use those findings to investigate whether any violation of rules occurred, Bloomberg reported. (bloom.bg/1LXzuAY)

-A NYSE spokeswoman said the root cause of the trading halt was determined to be a "configuration issue".

-"Trading of NYSE-listed stocks continued on NYSE Arca and other U.S. trading venues throughout this process," she said.

-Reuters could not immediately reach the SEC for comment outside regular U.S. business hours.
+Reuters could not immediately reach the NYSE and the SEC for comment outside regular U.S. business hours.

 (Reporting by Supriya Kurane in Bengaluru; Editing by Gopakumar Warrier)